The Vanishing of Schoolgirls’ Glen

 Sources include Donald Gray, Robert Grese and Tammy Orlow, “Saving Schoolgirls’ Glen,” Erosion Control, March-April 2004; Steve Gilzow, “Soft Healing at the Arb,” Ann Arbor Observer, February 2009; A.D.
 Tinker, “The Birds of the Schoolgirls’ Glen Region,” Michigan Geological and Biological Survey (1910); “Ann Arbor,” The Chronicle, vol. 6, no. 7 (January 9, 1875); Alfred Dachnowski, “Contribution to the Botanical Survey of the Huron River Valley,” Michigan Academy of Science (1907); Ruth Bordin, The University of Michigan: A Pictorial History (1967).

-It's kind of a secret that no one knows about – just how scenic this land is—or was.– Robert Grese, director of Nichols Arboretum and Matthaei Botanical Gardens
+It's kind of a secret that no one knows about – just how scenic this land is—or was.– Robert Grese, former director of Matthaei Botanical Gardens and Nichols Arboretum